Videos By Date

 NASA deputy director and MIT Aeronautics and Astronautics Professor Dr. Dava Newman speaks at MIT about NASA's plans and timetable for Mars exploration.
 Presented at the MIT AeroAstro/Stanford U. Women in Aerospace Symposium,, May 26, 2016

 MIT Aeronautics and Astronautics special presentation: Apollo 13 commander Jim Lovell visits MIT April 27, 2016 to talk about the mission's "successful failure."

 Meet the MIT student engineers who are assisting NASA with asteroid exploration.
-These student engineers in our Space Systems Laboratory have built an instrument called REXIS, which will fly on the OSIRIS-REx spacecraft that is scheduled to launch later in 2016.
+These student engineers in our Space Systems Laboratory built an instrument called REXIS, to fly on the OSIRIS-REx spacecraft.

 IEEE CSS Video Clip Contest 2015 First Place winner from MIT AeroAstro's Aerospace Controls Lab, this is an introduction to controlling self-driving cars, specifically using PID-control.